chalund/Rainydays-cross-course-project-/README.md

 ## General info
 This project have contains two assignments
 - My very first project
 - Interaction Design

-The first assignment was create a responsive website for a online shop, "Rainydays" who are selling men`s and women`s rain jackets.
+The first assignment was create a responsive website for a online shop, "Rainydays" who are selling men's and women rain jackets.<br>
 Interaction design is improvements on first website.